WildRP/WildRP-AMV-tool/help/Instructions.md

 # Instructions

 Hello!
 Welcome to the WildRP AMV Tool.
 This is a barebones instructional guide for the pre-release version of this tool.
-Please send Andi a message if you need any help.

 And yes - there are bugs.
+Many.
+I recommend saving your project every time you do anything - and restart the program every time you make a new volume inside the same project.

 ## Before first use